European shares slip, but debt ceiling deal buoys U.S. futures

 * Markets price in Fed rate increase next month

-LONDON, May 29 (Reuters) - European stock indexes slipped slightly on Monday, lacking momentum with U.S. and UK markets closed, but news that the U.S. had reached a debt ceiling deal over the weekend kept Wall Street futures positive.
+LONDON, May 29 (Reuters) - European stock indexes edged lower on Monday and euro zone bond yields dropped, but news that the U.S. had reached a debt ceiling deal over the weekend kept Wall Street futures positive.

 U.S. President Joe Biden and top congressional Republican Kevin McCarthy reached a tentative deal on Saturday to raise the federal government's $31.4 trillion debt ceiling, aiming to stop the U.S. from defaulting on its debt.